sing-group/seda/seda-docs/source/operations.rst

 	- *Quote pattern?*: whether the regular expression pattern must be quoted or not.
 When the regular expression is quoted, metacharacters or escape sequences in it will be given no special meaning.
 	- *Regex group?*: the regular expression group that must be extracted.
 Default value is *0*, meaning that the entire result must be considered.
 Use values higher than 0 when there are brackets in the regular expression in order to select the desired group.
 	- *Header target?*: the part of the sequence header where the string must be found.

+- *Removed isoforms*: this group of options allows to specify how removed isoforms should be processed.

+	- *Add removed isoform headers?*: whether the removed isoform headers should be added to the header of the selected isoform.
+	- *Header target*: the part of the removed isoform headers that should be added.
+	- *Isoform files directory*: whether the removed isoform names should be saved into a CSV file or not.
+This allows an easy identification of those sequences that had isoforms in the output files.
+If you do not want to save them, leave this file empty.
+Otherwise, choose the directory where such files should be created.

 .. figure:: images/operations/remove-isoforms/1.png
    :align: center